frederikbeimgraben/Arch-Aurora-Borealis-Startscreen/README.md

 Animated SDDM-Theme and Splashscreen for Archlinux (made for KDE)

 ## Installation
-To build and install from source run `make install` or `sudo make install`.
+To build and install from source run `make install` or `sudo make install` inside the cloned repository.

 ### AUR
 You can also install this package from the AUR as [arch-animated-startscreen](https://aur.archlinux.org/packages/arch-animated-startscreen/).